olcf/olcf-user-docs/systems/frontier_user_guide.rst

 ``debug`` Quality of Service Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``debug`` quality of service (QOS) class can be used to access Frontier's compute resources for short non-production debug tasks.
 The QOS provides a higher priority compare to jobs of the same job size bin in production partitions.
 Production work and job chaining using the ``debug`` QOS is prohibited.
 Each user is limited to one job in any state at any one point.
 Attempts to submit multiple jobs to this QOS will be rejected upon job submission.
-Jobs in this QOS are limited to a 2 hour walltime.
+Submitted jobs in this QOS cannot have a walltime greater than 2 hours.
+Jobs that request a longer walltime will be rejected.

 To submit a job to the ``debug`` QOS, add the `-q debug` option to your ``sbatch`` or ``salloc`` command or ``#SBATCH -q debug`` to your job script.